buildkite/iam-ssh-agent/README.md

 An example task definition which prints which keys the container has access to, based on the task IAM role passed when scheduling the ECS task, is shown below.
 This task definition can be useful for diagnosing `ssh` access issues and confirming that your ECS Task Role has access to the keys you expect.
+Ensure you override the Task Role when scheduling this task otherwise it won't have access to any keys.

 ```yaml
 SshTaskDefinition: